This post was originally published on September 1, 2016 and has been updated for accuracy and comprehensiveness.

 - Locker rooms.

 In general, avoid any areas where there is an expectation of privacy.
-Respect the privacy of your employees and customers, as well as the law, by ensuring cameras are placed appropriately.
+Respect the privacy of your employees and customers, as well as the law, by placing cameras appropriately.

 3. Ensure Proper Setup

-Make sure your equipment and system software are properly installed through professional installation to provide optimal protection for your business.
+Opt for professional installation to ensure your equipment and system software are properly installed and will provide optimal protection for your business.

 Without professional installation, you run the risk of the following setbacks: